-Wendy Tarr MBACP Registered
+Wendy Tarr (Safe Haven Counselling) BACP Registered

 Training, qualifications & experience

-I am a qualified Person Centred Counsellor and a Registered Member of the British Association of Counselling and Psychotherapy.
+I am a qualified Person-centred Counsellor and a Registered Member of the British Association of Counselling and Psychotherapy.

 Areas of counselling I deal with

 After which, £45 per 50 min session

 Daytime and some evening appointments available.